PhilT/fsharp-reference/matter-game/content/2019-11-08-opengl-library.md

     use floatPtr = fixed vertices

 This is where I wish the documentation for F# Core library was more current (ticket raised in docs.microsoft.com).
-It turns out F# 4.5 added the `toVoidPtr` function to the `NativePtr` module.
+It turns out the `toVoidPtr` function was added to F# 4.5 ([See details](https://github.com/fsharp/fslang-design/blob/master/FSharp-4.5/FS-1053-span.md)).
 I was then able to add:

     let voidPtr = floatPtr |> NativePtr.toVoidPtr
     gl.BufferData(GLEnum.ArrayBuffer, size, voidPtr, GLEnum.StaticDraw)